Loyalist Volunteer Force: Post-ceasefire activities

 In early 2000, an LVF-UVF feud began, and there were several tit-for-tat killings.
 The Secretary of State declared on 12 October 2001 that the government no longer recognised their ceasefire.

 After its ceasefire, the LVF continued supporting the Orangemen in their protests at Drumcree.
 In July 2000, it was revealed that members of neo-Nazi group Combat 18 were travelling from England to join the protest.
 They were given shelter by LVF volunteers in Portadown and Tandragee.
 Combat 18 had opposed the LVF's ceasefire, but this trip was said to mark a "healing of the rift".

 In 2002, Wright's successor as LVF leader, Mark Fulton, was found hanged in Maghaberry prison.
 It is believed that he committed suicide.

-In July 2005 the IRA declared it had ended its armed campaign and would disarm.
-In September 2005 weapons inspectors declared that the IRA had fully disarmed.
+In July 2005 the Provisional IRA declared it had ended its armed campaign and would disarm.
+In September 2005 weapons inspectors declared that the IRA had indeed fully disarmed.
 In response, on 30 October that year, the LVF stated that it was standing down.

 In February 2006, the Independent Monitoring Commission confirmed that the LVF-UVF feud was over.
 But, it said that the LVF's involvement with organised crime and drug trafficking continued, describing it as a "deeply criminal organisation".
 The twentieth IMC report stated that the group was small and without political purpose.
 Most of its violence was "more criminal than paramilitary" in nature.
 LVF members who continued violent activity were said to do so "for personal gain" and associated with the organisation at large only when it was helpful to do so.
 The report added that simple aggressive police work could damage the group's continuance.